Ana Mari Cauce

 Ana Mari Cauce (/ˈkaʊseɪ/ KOW-say; born January 11, 1956) is an American psychologist, who served as the 33rd president of the University of Washington from October 2015 to July 2025.

-Joining the University of Washington faculty as an associate professor in 1986, Cauce chronologically served as director of the undergraduate honor program from 2000 to 2002, as chair of the department of psychology from 2002 to 2005, as executive vice provost from 2005 to 2008, as dean of the College of Arts and Sciences from 2008 to 2011, and as the university's provost and executive vice president from 2011 to 2015.
+Joining the University of Washington faculty as an associate professor in 1986, Cauce chronologically served as director of the undergraduate honors program from 2000 to 2002, as chair of the department of psychology from 2002 to 2005, as executive vice provost from 2005 to 2008, as dean of the College of Arts and Sciences from 2008 to 2011, and as the university's provost and executive vice president from 2011 to 2015.

 Early life and education

-Cauce was born in Havana, Cuba, to Vicente Cauce, minister of education under Cuban dictator Fulgencio Batista, and Ana Cauce (née Vivanco).
-When she was three years old, her family, including her brother César, fled the island during the Cuban Revolution.
+Cauce was born in Havana, Cuba, to Vincente Cauce Carrazana, minister of education under Cuban dictator Fulgencio Batista, and Ana Cauce (née Vivanco).
+When she was three years old, her family fled the island during the Cuban Revolution.
 She grew up in Miami, Florida, where her father, who held a PhD, worked first as a custodian.
 Eventually both parents worked in a shoe factory.
+Her older brother César, a graduate of Duke University and a member of the Communist Workers Party, was murdered by members of the Ku Klux Klan and National Socialist Party of America in the 1979 Greensboro Massacre.

 Cauce received a Bachelor of Arts, summa cum laude, with a major in English from the University of Miami in 1977.
 She received a Master of Science in 1979, a Master of Philosophy in 1982, and a Doctor of Philosophy in 1984, all in psychology from Yale University.

 Her doctoral studies concentrated on child clinical and community psychology.
-Her doctoral advisor at Yale University was Edmund W. Gordon.
+Her doctoral advisor at Yale University was Edmund Gordon.